panosmaurikos/Killercoda-scenarios/CRD_Etherpad/step2.md

-# Step 2: Understanding the Project Structure
+# Understanding the Project Structure
 After initializing the project with KubeBuilder, several key files and directories are created.
 Let’s break down each component and how they contribute to building the operator: